-The ‘Oola’ Book Helps Runners Find Balance and Live Their Best Life
+The ‘Oola’ Book Helps Runners Find Balance

 We are all just trying to be our best lives.
 And while this popular phrase is said all the time now, two men are on a mission to give runners—and everyone else—the tools to make it possible.
 To live your best life in this sense means to be living the Oola Life, the state of awesomeness where everything is balanced.
 This is the message in the international bestseller Oola: Find Balance in An Unbalanced World.

 Oola: Find Balance in An Unbalance World and Oola for Women: Find Balance in an Unbalanced World are the Chicken Soup for the Soul for this generation.
 More than a self-help book, the books don’t tell readers how to live a better and balanced life.

 “The majority of people know how to do something,” author Dr. Dave Braun told RunnerClick.
 This includes using Google to find a half marathon training plan.
 Instead, it helps make clear the “why” when it comes to living for you and finding the person’s passion and setting the path to reach their goals.

 “What most people don’t tap into is the why.
 What we say in Oola is that there are enough people telling you how to live your life,” Braun said.
 “We don’t want to tell you how.
 We want to tell you why you should live your Oola life and your purpose in life.”

 The idea is that if the person taps into the why they want to do something, even on days they are lacking motivation, they will still be inspired to work towards that goal.

 So what’s with the name?
 Oola is “derived from the French expression oh-la-la!.”
 It is a “state of awesomeness,” a balanced life that is growing in the seven key areas of life.
 It also refers to the plan for achieving this balance.